spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v5/converting-images/defining-conversions.md

 $media->getUrl('thumb') // the url to the converted image with dimensions 368x232
 ```

+Because we used `optimize` in the `registerMediaConversions` method, the converted image will have been optimized by [the underlying image-optimizer package](https://github.com/spatie/image-optimizer).

 ## Using multiple conversions

 You can register as many media conversions as you want